 Raw denim can cause confusion for some, but what you are actually dealing with is denim in its purest form.

-Essentially, raw denim is denim that has not been washed after the indigo dying process, which means that over time the indigo colour will fade in any areas where the fabric is regularly creased or rubbed.
-This natural fading creates unique patterns of wear that will become your individual denim fingerprint over time.
+Essentially, raw denim is denim that has not been washed after the indigo dying process, which means that over time the colour will fade in areas where the fabric is regularly creased or rubbed.
+This natural fading creates unique patterns of wear that will become your individual denim fingerprint.

-However, this living fabric needs a certain amount of due care and attention to reach its full potential, so we asked Nick Coe from the specialist denim blog rawrdenim.com to give us his top tips for looking after raw denim.
+However, this living fabric needs a certain amount of care and attention to reach its full potential, so we asked Nick Coe from the specialist denim blog rawrdenim.com to give us his top tips for looking after the slightly tricky fabric.

 You've just picked up your brand new pair of raw denim jeans and your first reaction is to wear them out of the store, right?
 Hang tight!
-You need to check if your new pair of jeans has been pre-shrunk (or sanforized) during the manufacturing process.
+You need to check if your new pair of jeans has been pre-shrunk (sanforized) during the manufacturing process.

 2. Flip your raw denim inside out and lay them flat in the tub for 1-2 hours, with something heavy-ish resting on top of them to keep them submerged.
 Do not try to shake or move your denim too much, otherwise you will risk losing more indigo.

-Sometimes blood isn't noticeable on dark denim, but if you want it gone here is how:
+Sometimes blood isn't noticeable on dark denim, but if you want it gone here's how:

 This can be a real nightmare and should be dealt with ASAP:

-Bacteria thrives in humid environments, so if your denim gets damp it is likely to acquire an unpleasant odor.
-Here is how to remove it:
+Bacteria thrives in humid environments, so if your denim gets damp it is likely to acquire an unpleasant odour.
+Here's how to remove it: